 On a hot — or even just lukewarm — summer day, there's often only one thing that will please everyone: water play.
 And that's what free spray parks are all about.
 They also tend to be open longer hours than wading pools.

 Here's a guide to spray parks in greater Seattle area.
-New spray parks are marked by an asterisk.
 Try them all this summer, and let us know if we missed your favorite!
-(Also find our guide to South Sound spray parks and our guide to summer fun.)
+(Also find our guide to South Sound spray parks.)

 - At Ballard Commons Park, kids can run through water jets set into the pavement.
+You can also watch (or skate) at the skate park, browse the beautiful public library, or nosh at one of Ballard's many fun eateries.
 5701 22nd Ave.
 N.W., Seattle

-- A one-year-old Seattle spray park, Northacres Park, just off I-5 near Shoreline, is already a big draw, and for good reason.
-It also has a fantastic new two-part playground (for toddlers and older kids), hiking trails, a great hill to roll down and more.
+- The spray pad at Northacres Park, just off I-5 near Shoreline, is a big draw, and for good reason.
+It also has a fantastic two-part playground (for toddlers and older kids), hiking trails, a great hill to roll down and more.
+The lot can fill on hot days; but street parking is fairly easy to find.
 12801 1st Ave N.E., Seattle.

 South Seattle and Capitol Hill

-- A new state-of-the-art water feature opened at Jefferson Park last summer -- part of Beacon Mountain, a new ecologically oriented playscape and many other awesome improvements to this wonderful park in Seattle's Beacon Hill neighborhood.
+- The newish state-of-the-art water feature at Jefferson Park is part of Beacon Mountain, an ecologically oriented playscape and many other awesome improvements to this wonderful park in Seattle's Beacon Hill neighborhood.
 3901 Beacon Ave.
 S., Seattle

 - The spray park at Lower Judkins in south Seattle looks like a park from The Flintstones.
 Combine with a visit to nearby NAAM, the Northwest African American Museum, to soak up some culture.
 2150 S. Norman St., Seattle